dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 <img src="/images/02/windows_install/php_81_install.jpg">

 Next, this directory must be added to your system path.
 To do so:
-1. Open Enviornment Variables by searching "enviornment" in the start menu
+1. Open Environment Variables by searching "environment" in the start menu
-2. Click "Enviornment Variables..."
+2. Click "Environment Variables..."
 3. Select the "Path" variable and click "Edit"
 4. Click "New" and add the `C:\PHP_8.1` directory
 5. save and close